-The pediatric ophthalmology and strabismus fellowship is under the direction of Dr. Hilda Capo and Dr. Craig McKeown at the Bascom Palmer Eye Institute, which is affiliated with the Department of Ophthalmology at the University of Miami Miller School of Medicine, and affiliated to its residency program, which is accredited through the ACGME.
+The pediatric ophthalmology and strabismus fellowship is under the direction of Hilda Capo, M.D., Craig McKeown, M.D., and Kara Cavuoto, M.D. at the Bascom Palmer Eye Institute, which is affiliated with the Department of Ophthalmology at the University of Miami Miller School of Medicine, and affiliated to its residency program, which is accredited through the ACGME.
 The fellowship is approved by AAPOS (American Association of Pediatric Ophthalmology and Strabismus) and AUPO (Association of University Professors of Ophthalmology) Fellowship Compliance Committee.

 The fellowship in pediatric ophthalmology and strabismus is for one year.
 It is clinically oriented with a major portion of the clinical material available in the practice of the fellowship preceptors.
 The fellow participates with the faculty members in the evaluation and treatment of children with a wide variety of ocular pathology and adults with strabismus.
 Approximately four days of the week are spent in these activities, with one or two days in the operating room

 In the operating room extensive surgical experience is gained in complex childhood and adult strabismus, including the use of adjustable sutures, with some exposure to pediatric cataracts.
 The fellow also participates in the screening and treatment of retinopathy of prematurity at the NICU at the Jackson Memorial Hospital approximately two hours a week under the supervision of Audina Berrocal, M.D.
 Once a month the fellow has the opportunity to observe exams under anesthesia of young children with retinoblastoma with William Harbour, M.D. or participate in the pediatric glaucoma clinic under the supervision of Elizabeth Hodapp, M.D.